The two most common paths PR pros take during times of national crisis like this are to:

 Here’s one that illustrates the importance of proper targeting.
 This is actually a decent attempt at finding a new angle that could be helpful to someone who covers dating and relationships.
 The problem is, the pitch went to someone who covers the airline industry:

 PR pitch from today– seriously! > "I thought a timely story on Can Long Distance Dating Survive In The Midst of Coronavirus Travel Limitations, and What Couples Can Do In The Meantime would be very engaging for your audience.
 I have a great source who can speak to this topic"

 — Chris McGinnis (@cjmcginnis) March 12, 2020

-Similarly, I think this is a fun angle and I bet it got covered somewhere else.
+Similarly, I think this is a fun angle and I bet it got covered somewhere else (it did).
 Just shouldn’t have gone to a WSJ retail reporter.

 I got it.
 I got the PR pitch I was anticipating at some point this week: "Bidet searches soar amid TP shortage"

 And it doesn’t have to be all COVID-19, all the time, as this editor from a London paper reminds us: